collective/collective.ambidexterity/README.rst

 If a view.pt template file is placed at portal_resources/ambidexterity/content_type/view.portal_type as a text file, it will be usable at @@ambidexterityview.

 You may also set other template files and traverse to them at URLs like @@ambidexterityview/custom_file.js.
+No matter the extension, they will be handled as page templates.

 Contribute
 ----------